christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   the Zone 2 figures.

   The difficult thing is then putting it into practice for your next run.

-You need to keep your heart rate somewhere between the upper and lower limits.
+  **You need to keep your heart rate somewhere between the upper and lower limits for the duration of the run**.
 It will definitely mean that you have to slow down drastically on any hill.
 It might mean you have to run faster on the flats and downs.

-  You have to keep the zone consistent.
-Any foray into the Zone 3 will cause a reset in the fat adaptation as your body switches to burning carbs.
+  **You have to keep the zone consistent**.
+Any movement into the Zone 3 for a period of time can cause a delay in the fat adaptation as your body switches to burning carbs.
 Any lower and you won't elicit enough stress to give benefits.
+Your goal is to maximise your time at Zone 2 for the entire run, not pushing too hard or too easy at any point.

   I find the best way of doing this is to turn off all fields on my running